API Reference

 Weather

-A Weather object contains data about the weather conditions occuring at the time of the visit.
+A Weather object contains data about the weather conditions occurring at the time of the visit.

 Properties